 Potty Training Basics (The first 3 days, and the first year!)This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 There are so many articles out there about potty training: the different methods (3 day vs. baby-led), different tools to use (book recommendations, a separate potty chair vs. the kid seat for the big potty), and opinions — that when I started getting asked questions about how we potty trained Layla, I wasn’t sure I had much to add to the advice already out there!

 Then I realized that most of the articles I read talked about the process of potty training — what to do before, what things to get, etc. But none of them talked about what happens a week later, a month later, and even a year later!

 I just assumed that once we potty trained Layla, she might have an accident here or there, but in general we’d be on a steady path away from diapers.
 I also thought that if she didn’t show any anxieties about using the potty initially or even after a few months, that we’d be in the clear.

 So here is our potty story: the easy, the frustrating, and the truth!

 How old was Layla when you started potty training?